SuStackx0/MNIST-in-C-from-scratch/README.md

 # MNIST-in-C-from-scratch
+This project implements the MNIST digit classification algorithm using the C programming language.
+It includes:

+Manual data loading and preprocessing.
+Neural network implementation with forward and backward propagation.
+Gradient descent for optimization.
-A simple implementation of the MNIST digit classifier using C. It includes manual data handling, a neural network with forward/backpropagation, and gradient descent.
-Designed for learning the basics of machine learning and neural networks in a low-level programming environment.
+This project is aimed at understanding the core concepts of machine learning, particularly neural networks, in a low-level programming environment.